Lough Neagh: What does future hold for UK's largest freshwater lake?

 "Save Our Shores!
 Protect Lough Neagh and our inland waterways" is a group on Facebook with more than 2,500 members, including swimmers, conservationists and environmentalists.

-And the Love Our Lough group plan to hold a wake for the lough on 17 September to call for cohesive management and protection of it.
+And the Love Our Lough group held a wake for the lough on 17 September calling for cohesive management and protection of it.

 Action is also being taken by scientists.